philvarner/correctingthenarrative.org/content/posts/timeline-white-supremacy-cville.md

 * **2018 Summer** The exact site of John Henry James's lynching is identified.
 Soil is gathered and taken to the National Memorial for Peace and Justice in Montgomery, Alabama.
 * **2018 December 7** James Alex Fields Jr. found guilty of first-degree murder of Heather Heyer and other charges in the August 12, 2017 car attack
 * **2019 July** City Council establishes March 3 as Liberation and Freedom Day to celebrate the freeing of enslaved individuals in Charlottesville by the Union Army in 1865
-* **2019 July** Historical marker for the "Lynching of John Henry James" is installed in Charlotttesville's historic Court Square
+* **2019 July** Historical marker for the "Lynching of John Henry James" is installed in Charlottesville's historic Court Square
 * **2019 November 15** Emma George, Rose Ann Abrahamson, Willow Abrahamson, and Dustina E. Abrahamson, familial descendants of Sacajawea, present to Charlottesville City Council their perspective on the *Meriwether Lewis and William Clark* (also known as *Their First View of the Pacific*) statue, particularly their feeling of shame at seeing how Sacajawea is depicted.
 City Council then votes 4-0 (1 absent) to permanently move the statue from its current location.
 * **2020 February** A white local resident steals the "Slave Auction Block" marker in Court Square, as a misguided attempt to force the City to place a more prominent memorial.